miodragma/DVD-Rental/README.md

 ### Installing

-Assuming you’ve already installed Node.js, create a directory to hold DVD Rental application.
+Assuming you’ve already installed Node.js, create a directory to hold DVD rental web application.
 ```
 $ mkdir myapp
 $ cd myapp
 ```
-Use the npm init command to create a package.json file for your application.
+Use the npm init command to create a package.json file for DVD rental web application.
 For more information on how package.json works, see ``` https://docs.npmjs.com/files/package.json ```.
 To create a package.json run:

 ```
 $ npm init
 ```

-This command prompts you for a number of things, such as the name and version of your application.
+This command prompts you for a number of things, such as the name and version of DVD rental web application.
 For now, you can simply hit RETURN to accept the defaults for most of them, with the following exception:

 ```
 entry point: (index.js)